kForth/SimpleWsgiFlask/README.md

 ```
 You'd replace 'example_server' with whatever you want.

-If you rename server.wsgi, make sure to update line 3 of server.conf and for your config later on.
+If you rename server.wsgi, make sure to update line 3 of server.conf and line 5 of your config.json if you setup a DeployServer.

-If you rename server.conf, make sure to remember that for future commands.
+If you rename server.conf, make sure to remember that for the next 2 commands.

 If you rename server.py, make sure to update line 8 of your server.wsgi.